Early iPhone systems-on-chip

 iPhone and iPod Touch models released between 2007 and 2009 used system on a chip (SoC) circuits designed by Samsung and manufactured to Apple's specifications.
 Two such SoCs were used: the Samsung S5L8900, used in the first-generation iPhone, the iPhone 3G, and the first-generation iPod Touch, and the Samsung S5L8920, used in the iPhone 3GS and the third-generation iPod Touch.
 Both chips belong to Samsung's S5L family of SoCs.
+These processors were optimized for multimedia playback, touchscreen response, and power efficiency suitable for early iPhone and iPod hardware.

-Apple later switched to SoCs that are designed in-house, starting with the Apple A4.
+Apple later switched to in-house designed Apple silicon SoCs, starting with the Apple A4.

 History

 In 2006, Apple introduced the 2nd generation iPod nano and the iPod Classic.
 The iPhone, internally called Project Purple, was also in development.
 Apple needed new SoCs for this planned expansion of the product range, so the S5L87 SoCs were created for the less power-hungry iPod family, and - after initial iPhone prototypes with a Freescale i.MX31 SoC, the S5L89 SoCs were adopted.
 The S5L87 SoCs were the successors of the PortalPlayer processors used in the iPod until then.
 Initially, there were no plans to run third-party software on S5L89 SoCs.
 Accordingly, the GPUs were designed to prioritize energy efficiency over power.
 This changed with the introduction of the App Store.
 As a result, Apple bought the chip design company P.A.
 Semi in 2008 and developed the almost identical S5L8922 and S5L8930 (Apple A4) SoCs to meet increased power requirements.
-Since 2010, Apple has marketed the S5L89 series as the "Apple A" chip series, starting with the Apple A4 (S5L8930).
+The acquisition gave Apple greater control over power management and performance design, paving the way for Apple A series chips.Since 2010, Apple has marketed the S5L89 series as the "Apple A" chip series, starting with the Apple A4 (S5L8930).

 Intel's chip supply attempt

 In the years leading up to the original iPhone's launch, Intel was in talks with Apple to use Intel x86 chips for the iPhone's processor, instead of ARM.
 In his autobiography, Steve Jobs claimed that Apple rejected this option due to Intel being too organizationally "slow", and a desire to avoid strengthening Apple's competitors.
 Intel's CEO Paul Otellini claims the two companies were unable to agree on price and were unwilling to give up control over the chip's design.
-Otellini later explained that he turned down the deal due to low expected sales, which would not have made up for forecasted costs, and said that "in hindsight, the forecasted cost was wrong and the volume was 100x what anyone thought."
+Otellini later explained that he turned down the deal due to low expected sales, Industry analysts later described Intel's decision as pivotal missed opportunity that shifted mobile leadership toward ARM based designs, which would not have made up for forecasted costs, and said that "in hindsight, the forecasted cost was wrong and the volume was 100x what anyone thought."

 In 2016, Intel laid off 12,000 workers.
 The company's failure to "pivot into mobile" was seen by some reporters as a key factor.